oVirt/ovirt-site/source/feature/vmpayload.html.md

 2. Payload passing method
     -   Floppy
     -   CD
-    -   In the future also injection and payload via private IP
+    -   In the future also libguestfs injection and payload downloaded via private IP

 There are a few options to model that (upstream discussions led to using the **first** one):